CodeYourFuture/syllabus/docs/workshops/intro-to-accessibility.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/l0xBsR5mIYs" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ####  People with low vision:
-- might need to magnify and miss some information if you don’t **align your content on the left** or don’t group related items together.
+- Might need to magnify and miss some information if you don’t **align your content on the left** (for left to right languages, otherwise, align on the right)
+- Might also miss some information if you don’t group related items together
-- need to be able to scroll both vertically and horizontally
+- Need to be able to scroll both vertically and horizontally
-- can get lost in your page
+- Can get lost in your page
-- might need to change colour contrast on their device or browser
+- Might need to change colour contrast on their device or browser

 ![poster showing do and dont for screen readers](assets/a11y-part1/visually-impaired-screenreader.png)
 ![poster showing do and don't for low vision](assets/a11y-part1/visually-impaired-low-vision.png)